G Locus – Progressive Graying

 Dogs with a g/g genotype don’t develop graying and keep their original color.

-Dogs with a G/g genotype will fade to some degree.
+Dogs with a G/g genotype will fade slowly and only to some degree.

 Some long-haired dogs with a graying factor are said to have a lighter hair base even without furnishings.